-Sheriff James M. Cummings, the 34th Sheriff of Barnstable County, was elected into office in 1998 and subsequently re-elected in 2004, 2010 and 2016.
+Sheriff Donna D. Buckley, the 35th Sheriff and first ever female Sheriff of Barnstable County, made history when she was elected to office in 2022.
 Documentation of the first Barnstable Sheriff dates back to the 1600s when William Bassett was appointed Sheriff in 1692.
 Sheriff Bassett served from May, 1692 until 1699 when newly elected Sheriff Samuel Allen was sworn into office.
 Under Sheriff Bassett’s leadership, the first and oldest wooden jail in the United States was constructed in Barnstable in the late 1690s.

 As written by former Barnstable County Major Shaun Martin in the American Jails November/December, 1998 issue, “Structural, documentary, and archaeological evidence suggest that the Old Jail was constructed c.
 1690-1700 by Barnstable County as ordered by the Plymouth and Massachusetts Bay Colony Courts.
 The same factors indicate that the jail was moved and attached to the rear of an early 18th century, two-story, five-bay house sometime in the later 18th century.
 This is supported by another court directive which ordered Barnstable County to erect a new jail, but which appears to have resulted in improvements to the existing structure.
 The Old Jail remained in use until at least 1820 when a new stone County Jail was erected a short distance eastward.
 The Old Jail may have continued to serve in an auxiliary capacity until 1954-55 when a new jail keeper’s residence was erected.
 At that time, the eastern half of the old keeper’s residence was removed, leaving the Old Jail with the remaining western half as an outbuilding for the new keeper’s residence.
 The Old Jail remained in this state until 1972 when it was given to the town and moved eastward on County Road to become a part of the Donald G. Trayser Museum Complex.
 Despite an unfortunate fire which occurred in early 1973, the Old Jail remains as a remarkably intact example of an early Colonial period gaol (sic).